 While you're writing it, the student will see their 'Reference' section is in progress.
-When you have completed it, they will see a tick.
-They cannot view their reference in Apply, but once it's complete, we'll let them know.
+When you have completed it, they will see its been completed.
+They cannot view their reference in the application, but once it's complete, we'll let them know.
 Then they can send the whole application to us, with their payment.

 If a former student wishes to link their full application to your centre, they will need your buzzword.
-Accepting an applicant means you're agreeing to approve their application, write and attach a reference, and send their application to UCAS once all sections are complete.
+Accepting an applicant means you're agreeing to approve their application, write and attach a reference, and submit their application to UCAS once all sections are complete.